fwill22/bank-tech-test-ruby/README.md

 </details>

 ## Overview
-(to be added) Solo project to solve a technical challenge with a focus on clean well crafted code.
+Solo project to solve a technical challenge with a focus on clean well crafted code.
 Program allows user to manage finances through a simple command line interface.
 ## Setup
 ```